Non-Gaussianity in SMICA: Non-Gaussianity

 Any other higher-order correlator (as the trispectrum~\cite{Philcox_2025}) is still a sign of non-Gaussianity, but in this work we restrict ourselves to the first-order correction to Gaussianity, i.e. the bispectrum.

 Assuming that the cosmological signals, like the CMB, dust, synchrotron and other foregrounds, are random fields is the basis of many component separation methods.
-Assuming that the correlators are the same across the whole sky corresponds to the assumption of stationarity which will be present in the rest of this work.
+Assuming that the correlators are the same across the whole sky is often referred to as stationarity in component separation.
+Statistical isotropy, which will be an assumption in the rest of this work, means that the correlators are rotationally invariant and implies stationarity.